-Oru Pazhaya Bomb Kadha Review
+Oru Pazhaya Bomb Kadha Malayalam Movie

 The witty ripostes are the hallmarks of films directed by Shafi.
 His latest outing "Oru Pazhaya Bomb Kadha" also carries the same trait by relying heavily on one-liners.
 Here the lacklustre humour and a weak plot struggle equally in an attempt to narrate the emergence of a physically-challenged youth as a winner in his revenge.
 Shafi fails to offer logical or convincing situations to lend any grace to the film, scripted by Binu Joseph and Sunil Karma.

 The director intends to give a brave face to the protagonist but the apt situations elude from his creative musings.
 The wedding party scene and the following incident vividly expose the typical approach of Shafi in treating a plot.
 It buttresses the genre he always wants to explore but it also reminds the creative dilemma of a filmmaker.
 Surprisingly, the imaginations of the writers even force them to squeeze some terrorists into this comic drama and it's highly incongruous by all means.

 "Oru Pazhaya Bomb Kadha" follows the life of Sreekuttan, played by Bibin George, and his revenge against a police officer, SI Rajendran (Kalabhavan Shajon).
 As a disabled youth, Sreekuttan, who works as a car mechanic, is always accompanied by his bosom friend Bhavyan (Hareesh Kanaran).
 Sreekuttan meets Sruthy during a bus journey and further meetings make him fall for her albeit he doubts if she could accept him.
 He struggles to give proper medical treatment to his father (Indrans) but the timely help from a usurer, Palathara Joseph, (Vijayaraghavan) gives him huge relief.